cltl/gpt-hackathon/pages/toxic_language.md

 Implied statements:
  - blacks discriminates toward whites; or
  - Liberals are ignorant.
+ GitHub
 Explanation: ...
 ```

-(Multiple implications can be correct, both have potentiall different reasons for being true.)
+(Multiple implications can be correct, both have potentially different reasons for being true.)

 ### Models